YeYongFen/aricle/Fight the Landlord.md

 ## How to play the game ##
   Dou dizhu is played among three people.
-In this game, one plays landlord and the other two play peasant.The landlord fights to be the first to play out all his cards in valid combinations.The Peasants play in a team against the Landlord ,and the Peasants  will wins if one of them plays all their cards before the landlord.
+In this game, one plays landlord and the other two play peasant.The landlord fights to be the first to run out of all his cards in valid combinations.The Peasants play in a team against the Landlord ,and the Peasants  will wins if one of them plays all their cards before the landlord.
 ## Play Game ##
 A shuffled pack of 54 cards (including two jokers) is dealt to three players.Each player is dealt 17 cards, with the last three leftover cards detained on the playing desk, facing down.All players first review and appraise their own cards .Then, players take turns to bid for the landlord position.The highest bidder takes the landlord position with three extra cards and the remaining players team up as peasant to compete against the landlord.